FORUM CLUB HANDBALL – HEART OF THE GAME

 • details of how and when polling is to be conducted.

-The notice of election and call for nominations must be communicated to eligible members by displaying the notice on the FCH website.
+The notice of election and call for nominations must be communicated to members via the FCH website.

 Nominations must: